Mccullahz/go-getta-job/README.md

   docker compose up -d
   ```

-- After the containers are running, you can execute the Go Getta Job application with persistent database support:
+- After the containers are running, you can execute the Go Getta Job application with semi-persistent database support:
   ```bash
   go run ./cmd/tui
   ```